svthiago/crispy-winner/README.md

 # crispy-winner
+A basic car dealership system

-Flask-Restful SQLAlchemy and PostgreSQL CRUD example
+Flask-Restful SQLAlchemy and PostgreSQL